 When you have filed Form N-400 to become a U.S. citizen, interviews and tests are the last impediments to reach the land of opportunity.
 You will get an interview call from the U.S. Citizenship and Immigration Services (USCIS) via email about the venue, time, date, and required documents to bring to the interview.
 A USCIS officer will conduct your naturalization interview in a private office or cubicle.

 Stages of Citizenship Interview

 a) Review N-400 Application

-A USCIS officer is the ultimate designating authority to conduct a naturalization interview surrounding a review of your form n-400 (application for naturalization).
-Officer will ask several questions about your application and supporting documentation to ensure the reliability of the information provided in the application form, along with testing your ability to understand and give reply in English.
-Therefore, you must review your N-400 application form before going to the interview to memorize the information provided in the form.
+A USCIS officer is the ultimate designating authority to conduct a naturalization interview surrounding a review of your Form N-400 (application for naturalization).
+Officer will ask several questions about your application and supporting documentation to ensure the reliability of the information provided in the application Form, along with testing your ability to understand and give reply in English.
+Therefore, you must review your N-400 application Form before going to the interview to memorize the information provided in the Form.
 It will make you more comfortable and confident in answering the questions asked by an officer.
-Moreover, if you want to make some changes in the application form, you must contact an immigration attorney before attending the naturalization interview not to affect your eligibility to naturalize.
+Moreover, if you want to make some changes in the application Form, you must contact an immigration attorney before attending the naturalization interview so that your eligibility to naturalize will not affect.
 It may include;